3x3cut0r/howtos/ChatGPT_Promts.md

 Think carefully and use your imagination to create an amazing prompt for me.

 Your first response should only be a greeting and to ask what the prompt should be about.
-Join the Medium Membership Program for only 5$ to continue learning without limits.
-I’ll receive a small portion of your membership fee if you use the following link, at no extra cost to you.
 ```

 # 4. Professor Synapse AutoGPT prompt